reinteractive-open/refinance/README.md

 ## Requirements

-This library is tested with versions 1.9.3 and 2.0.0 of MRI (Matz's Ruby Interpreter).
-It also works with version 1.9.2 if you only use Float, not BigDecimal, for floating-point values.
+This library is tested with the following versions of MRI (Matz's Ruby Interpreter): 1.9.3, 2.0.0, 2.1.0, 2.1.1, and 2.1.2.

+If you wish you to use BigDecimal, we recommend using the [bigdecimal gem](https://rubygems.org/gems/bigdecimal) instead of the version of BigDecimal that ships in the standard library.
+Refinance's test suite does not pass with the version of BigDecimal that ships with MRI 2.1.0.

 ## Installation